LiteObject/Bash.Training/README.md

 * `man command_name`: Display the manual page for a specific command.

 ## Conclusion:
-Mastering basic Bash commands is essential for developers working in Unix-like environments.
-The commands
+Mastering basic Bash commands is essential for developers working in Linux environments.
+The commands covered in this post provide a solid foundation for navigating and manipulating files and directories, as well as performing various tasks on the command line.
+As you become more proficient with Bash, you can explore additional commands and options to further enhance your productivity and efficiency in your development workflows.